Center for Constitutional Rights (CCR)

-- According to its 2015 990 form, CCR received contributions from the Ford Foundation ($342,500), The Atlantic Philanthropies ($661,393), Fidelity Charitable Gift Fund ($729,450), the Bertha Foundation ($1,000,000), Warsh-Mott Legacy ($345,000), the Open Society Foundation (founded by George Soros – $495,000), the Oak Foundation ($250,000), and the Tides Foundation ($245,641).
+- According to its FY 2015 990 form, CCR received contributions from the Fidelity Charitable Gift Fund, the Bertha Foundation, the Kaphan Foundation, the Libra Foundation, and the Tides Foundation.
+(See table below for further funding information.)

 - Active in lawfare suits against Israel and Israeli officials (including Avi Dichter and Moshe Ya’alon); promotes anti-Israel BDS campaigns; urges the U.S. government to stop providing military aid to Israel; presents an entirely biased and distorted view of the conflict and utilizes highly politicized rhetoric, accusing Israel of “war crimes,” “crimes against humanity,” and other such allegations.